Breast Lift – What is a Crescent Lift Mastopexy?

 • placing the implant lower on the chest wall

-The Crescent breast lift allows me to get perkiness, upper pole fullness, and the size of implant the patient wants.
-It is a great breast lifting procedure and I use it a lot, especially on women who have breastfed.
+For small breast lifts, the crescent breast lift allows me to get perkiness, upper pole fullness, and the size of implant the patient wants.
+It is a great breast lifting procedure.
+I use it a lot, especially on women who have small breasts and have breastfed.

 Another area where the Crescent breast lift has improved my results is in cases of mild asymmetry.
 Whereas before I used to tell patients to accept a mild asymmetry, now I can offer the patient a much better result by using the Crescent lift mastopexy.
 The video above illustrates these concepts much better than words can.